WE FREE TREES FOUNDATION

 The Mobile Trade School

-The Mobile Trade School is a traveling climate education and workforce program that delivers hands-on workshops, demonstrations, and career exposure directly to communities—meeting people where they are.
+The Mobile Trade School is a traveling climate & clean energy education and workforce program that delivers hands-on workshops, demonstrations, and career exposure directly to communities—meeting people where they are.
 Designed to spark curiosity and build real-world skills, the program brings climate learning on the road to schools, community centers, and neighborhoods.

 Colorfully painted shipping container building labeled "Community Center" and "Classroom" with outdoor seating and stairs, set in a park with trees and a blue sky.